 7 Things We Fight That Make Life Harder

-Similar to the first.
-Again, we come up with a long list of reasons: they’re co-workers, he’s too hot, they’re artsy, she eats at Taco Bell, he wears Birkenstocks with socks…all belying the fact that we enjoy their company and we feel better around them.
+2. Making new friends: Similar to the first.
+Again, we come up with a long list of reasons: they’re co-workers, he’s too hot, they’re artsy, she eats at Taco Bell, he wears Birkenstocks with socks… all belying the fact that we enjoy their company and we feel better around them.

-The alarm clock goes off.
+3. Waking Up: The alarm clock goes off.
 We slap the snooze button.
 It goes off again.
-We slap snooze the snooze button.
+We slap the snooze button.
 Rinse and repeat, until we’re just on time to be running really behind.
-Most of us know as we’re assaulting our electronic timepieces that we’ll be happier if we get up, but we still use the alarm clock as a dummy to perfect our pimp-slap technique.
+Most of us know, as we’re assaulting our electronic timepieces, that we’ll be happier if we get up, but we still use the alarm clock as a dummy to practice our whack-a-mole.
 And we spend the rest of the day running behind.
 (Need help with this one?: consider reading this.)

 - If you’re a writer, write.
 (Ever heard of bricklayers’ block?)